A dividend reinvestment program (known by the unfortunate acronym of DRIP) is another way of helping your money grow.

-In essence, a DRIP is a savings account that comes with the benefit of compound interest.
-However, instead of accumulating cash over time, you will accumulate stock instead.
-How?
-Well, some companies issue stock which pays dividends (a type of payment intended for the company stockholders) in the form of more stock, rather than in dollars.
-DRIPs can be administered directly by the company, or can also be provided by a brokerage trading stocks and bonds.
+In essence, a DRIP is a savings account that offers compound interest.
+However, instead of accumulating cash over time, you accumulate stock instead.
+Some companies issue stock that pays dividends (a type of payment intended for the company stockholders) in the form of more stock than in dollars.
+DRIPs can be administered directly by the company or provided by broker trading stocks and bonds.